photo of Pont de l'Arche next to the Eure river

 And don't forget the sound trail!

 Take advantage of your discovery of Pont-de-l’Arche to immerse yourself in its past in 3D!
-Discover the “Pont-de-l’Arche Médiévale” augmented walk: an innovative concept for visiting the town via a discovery trail that highlights the city’s heritage thanks to a fun, free app to download with virtual reality reconstruction, 360° captures!
+Discover the “Pont-de-l’Arche Médiévale” augmented walk: an innovative concept for visiting the town through a discovery trail that highlights the town’s heritage thanks to a fun, free application to download with virtual reality reconstructions and 360° footage!
 Everything has been thought of to ensure that young and old alike have an unforgettable time in the company of Gervald, the ghost of the Bridge Master…

-• On the app, select the name of the town, click “Download”.
-Once loaded, the adventure is on board (available offline).
+• On the application, select the name of the town and click on “Download”.
+Once it’s loaded, you’re ready to embark on your adventure (available offline).

-Go in search of cardboards (smartphone-powered glasses) to experience the adventure to the full.
-Available free of charge from partner retailers, the media library, Pont-de-l’Arche town hall and campsite, and Louviers tourist office.
+Set off in search of cardboards (glasses that work with a smartphone) to live the adventure to the full.
+Available free of charge from partner retailers, the media library, the Pont-de-l’Arche town hall and campsite, and the Louviers tourist office.

 1 route, 2 ways to experience the adventure!